Leadership vs. management: What’s the difference?

 6 primary differences in leadership vs. management

-In looking at what leadership and management are, it’s easy to see how the terms and expectations can overlap.
+When considering leadership and management, it’s easy to see how the terms and expectations overlap.
 In an ideal world, leaders would be able to manage, and managers would be able to lead.
 However, that isn’t always the case.
-Sometimes the focus is skewed heavily to one side or the other, and the balance is lost.
+Sometimes, the focus is skewed heavily to one side or the other, and the balance is lost.

 Here are 6 key differences between leaders and managers.